3ls-it/openai-assistant/README.md

 ### Usage

 1. Install dependencies
+   Download the current release and unpack the archive.
+Change to the release directory and install the Python dependencies:
    ```bash
    pip install -r requirements.txt
    ```

 2. Configure & Run
-   Download the current release and unpack.
-Change to the release directory and simply invoke the script; on first run it will auto-generate `~/.openai/settings.py` and prompt for required values.
+   In the release directory, simply invoke the script; on first run it will auto-generate `~/.openai/settings.py` and prompt for required values.
    ```bash
    chmod 750 openai-assistant
    ./openai-assistant